Watson-Jackson showcase highlights Texans-Ravens matchup

-When Watson was at Clemson and Jackson was with Louisville in 2016, the ACC foes met in a midseason classic of two top-five teams in the Associated Press poll.
+When Watson was at Clemson and Jackson at Louisville in 2016, the ACC opponents met in a midseason showdown of top-five teams in The Associated Press poll.
 Behind five touchdown passes and 397 yards of offense from Watson, Clemson won 42-36 despite a total of 457 yards and three touchdowns by Jackson.

 Jackson won the Heisman Trophy that year, beating out Watson, who took the ultimate prize when the Tigers won the national championship.
 Watson was the 12th overall pick in the 2017 draft, and Jackson went with the 32nd overall selection in 2018.
-After overcoming some early-career obstacles, Watson with a torn ACL in his rookie year and Jackson with the doubts that his slithery style would translate from college to pro, they’re both well on their way to becoming two of the best in the game at their much-scrutinized position.
+After overcoming s early obstacles, Watson with a torn ACL in his rookie year and Jackson with doubts that his slithery style would translate from college to pro, they’re both well on their way to becoming two of the best at their position.

-Though they’re mutual admirers, this matchup on Sunday doesn’t mean they’ll be trying to outdo the other.
+Though they’re mutual admirers, this matchup Sunday doesn’t mean they’ll be trying to outdo the other.
 There’s an opposing defense to maneuver against.
-What the other one does on the field has no relevance to what they do when it’s their turn.

 “I can’t control what they’re doing on their side or what Lamar’s got going on,” Watson said this week.